 Schwab Target 2025 Fund (SWHRX)

-The Schwab Target 2025 Fund (SWHRX) is designed for an investor who is on the cusp of retirement.
+The Schwab Target 2025 Fund (SWHRX) is currently allocated in such a way that’s appropriate for investors who have recently retired or who are on the cusp of retirement.

-A roughly 50/50 split between stocks and bonds is a fairly aggressive portfolio for a person starting retirement.
+While SWHRX is heavier in bonds than stocks, a portfolio that’s split roughly 55% debt/45% equities still is relatively aggressive for a person starting retirement, at least compared to historic norms.
 The old financial planning rule of thumb was that your allocation to stocks should be roughly 100 minus your age.
-So, assuming you retired at the age of 65, a 35% to stocks would be “about right.”
-(But note that rules of thumb are not ironclad laws; some financial planners recommend a more aggressive 120 minus your age as their standard.)
+So, assuming you retired at the age of 65, a 35% allocation to stocks would be “about right.”

 Schwab Target 2045 Fund (SWMRX)

-The Schwab Target 2045 Fund (SWMRX) would be appropriate for a person in mid-career, in their early to mid-40s.
+The Schwab Target 2045 Fund (SWMRX) would be appropriate for a person in mid-career, somewhere in their mid-40s.

-As you might expect, this target-date fund is more aggressive.
-About 86% of its portfolio is invested in stocks, including a 30%-plus allocation in foreign stocks, which are generally considered to be more aggressive for American investors.
-Its largest position, at 20%, is the Schwab S&P 500 Index Fund, followed by the Schwab International Opportunities Fund (SWMIX) at 12%.
+As you might expect, this target-date fund is more aggressive, at 86% stocks and 14% bonds.
+Among other noteworthy features, SWMRX’s portfolio invests almost 30% of assets in (predominantly developed-market) foreign equities, which tend to lag their American counterparts in growth but offer more dividend income.
+SWMRX’s largest position, at nearly 20%, is the Schwab S&P 500 Index Fund, followed by the Schwab International Opportunities Fund (SWMIX) at 13%.

-Again, an 86% allocation to stocks is aggressive at this age.
-That’s not necessarily a deal breaker, of course.
-Looking back, over a 20- to 30-year window, that aggressiveness has generally paid off.
-But you should make sure that you’re comfortable with an aggressive allocation if you’ve already managed to amass a sizable nest egg.
+Again, a roughly 85/15 split between stocks and bonds is a bit aggressive at this age.
+That’s not necessarily a dealbreaker, of course.
+Looking back, over a 20- to 30-year window, that level of aggression has generally paid off.
+Just make sure you’re comfortable with a feisty allocation, especially if you’ve already managed to amass a sizable nest egg that doesn’t necessarily require high aggression to reach your retirement “number.”

 Schwab Target 2065 Fund (SWQRX)

 This is designed for that recent college graduate looking to kickstart their retirement savings.
-The allocation is aggressive, with fully 95% of the fund invested in stocks.
-Apart from the usual high allocation to the Schwab S&P 500 Index Fund (20%), SWQRX also has large exposure to developed international and emerging markets.
-And while funds dedicated to specific sector equity securities are a rarity in target-date funds, Schwab’s target-date line includes holdings in Schwab Global Real Estate (SWASX)—roughly 6% of SWQRX’s assets (that allocation is smaller in Schwab Target Funds that are closer to their target date).
+The allocation is aggressive, with 97% of the fund invested in stocks.
+Apart from the expectedly high allocation to the Schwab S&P 500 Index Fund (~20%), SWQRX also has heavy exposure to developed international and emerging markets.

 A worker just starting their career will generally not have a lot of money to invest.
 So, averaging into an aggressive target-date fund like this is generally appropriate.
 With four decades or more until retirement, you can afford to take risk, as you have plenty of time to make up losses.
 And given the modest sums you’re likely investing to get started, you’re not putting a substantial nest egg at risk.